pubnub/pubnub-mcp-server/resources/sdk_docs/swift_configuration.md

 - requestMessageCountThreshold
   - Type: UInt
   - Default: 100
-  - Payload message count before emitting RequestMessageCountExceeded.
+  - Number of messages in payload before emitting RequestMessageCountExceeded.
 - filterExpression
   - Type: String?
   - Default: nil
-  - PSV2 filter expression for subscriptions.
+  - PSV2 filter expression for subscribe.
 - enableEventEngine
   - Type: Bool
   - Default: true
-  - Use standardized workflows for subscribe/presence and corresponding statuses.
+  - Use standardized workflows for subscribe/presence and related status events.
 - maintainPresenceState
   - Type: Bool
   - Default: true
   - Effective only when enableEventEngine is true.
-Sends custom presence state (set via pubnub.setPresence()) with subscribe calls.
+Send custom presence state (set via pubnub.setPresence()) with each subscribe.
 - cipherKey
   - Type: Crypto?
   - Default: nil
   - Deprecated.
-Pass via cryptoModule instead.
-If set, encrypts all communication.
+Pass via cryptoModule.
+If set, all communication is encrypted with this key.
 - uuid
   - Type: String
-  - Required previously; deprecated.
-Use userId instead.
+  - Deprecated; use userId instead.
+Required to connect if used.

 #### cryptoModule

 Encrypts and decrypts messages and files.
 From 6.1.0, you can choose algorithms.

-- Options: legacy 128-bit encryption and recommended 256-bit AES-CBC.
+- Options: legacy 128-bit encryption, recommended 256-bit AES-CBC.
-- If cryptoModule is not set and cipherKey is set in config, the client uses legacy encryption.
+- If cryptoModule is not set and cipherKey is set in config, legacy encryption is used.
-- For details and utilities, see Encryption.
+- See Encryption docs for configuration and utilities.

 Legacy encryption with 128-bit cipher key entropy

-- Keep existing config to continue legacy encryption.
-- To use 256-bit AES-CBC, explicitly set cryptoModule.
+- Keep using legacy encryption if desired; to use 256-bit AES-CBC, explicitly set it in config.

-#### automaticRetry
+##### automaticRetry

-automaticRetry lets the client retry requests automatically.
+Automatically retries requests.
 Parameters:
 - retryLimit
   - Type: UInt
   - Max retry attempts before failing.